deopurkar/deopurkar.github.io/teaching/ag/index.md

 ## [Assessment &plusmn;](#){: onclick="toggle_visibility('assess'); return false;" }
 <div id="assess" style="display: block;">
-There will be weekly homework assignments (11 in total, best 10 count), a mid-semester exam, and a final exam.
-The exams will be worth 20% each (total 40%) and the assignments will be worth 6% each (total 60%).
+There will be weekly homework assignments, a mid-semester exam, and a final exam.
+The exams will be worth 20% each (total 40%) and the assignments will be worth 6.66% each (total 60%).
 Submit your assignments through wattle by following the "submit" link as a single pdf file (handwritten and scanned or typed).
-Of the 11 assignments, I will drop the lowest score.
+Of the 10 assignments, I will drop the lowest score.
 </div>

 ## [Policies &plusmn;](#){: onclick="toggle_visibility('poli'); return false;" }